-Find transaction with the specified key in endpoint's transaction table.
+Find transaction with the specified key in transaction table.
 If lock parameter is non-zero, this function will also lock the transaction before returning the transaction, so that other threads are not able to delete the transaction.
-Caller then is responsible to unlock the transaction when it's finished using the transaction.
+Caller then is responsible to unlock the transaction when it's finished using the transaction, using pi mutex unlock().